Monday, July 21, 2008

-You can work the coral stitch on straight or curved lines, and you can space the knots close together or farther apart.
-The stitch looks best, I think, when the knots are evenly spaced.
+You can work the coral stitch on straight or curved lines.
+The stitch looks best when the knots are evenly spaced.

-Strangely enough, you can also use the stitch as a filling, by working rows of coral stitch close together within the area to be filled.
+You can also use coral stitch as a filling, by working rows of coral stitch close together within the area to be filled.
 To do this, you stagger the position of the knots, so that they fit between the knots on the line before.

 Here's the video: